 Who is it for?

-People who would want their brains to focus on the meditation would find it easier to meditate while chanting the mantra.
+People who want their brains to focus on the meditation would find it easier to meditate while chanting the mantra.
 Since mantra is a word, thoughts are perceived as words.
 Thus, it becomes easier to focus on those words without having the mind to meander around erratic thoughts.

 Currently, it is estimated that over 5 million practitioners of this type of meditation.